-HI: Chapel Brae - This site has opportunity to create four units.
+HI: Chapel Brae - this site has capacity for around four units.
 With limited opportunity for housing to meet local need, and large amounts of open market development in recent years, this site has been identified as one suitable for the development of 100 per centaffordable housing.

-ED I: The Ambulance Station - provides opportunity for small scale economic development, particularly where this supports the economic growth of the community.

-ED2: The Mews - is a key facility within the centre of the village and has capacity to support additional retail and business units to consolidate the current development.
+- ED1: The Ambulance Station provides opportunity for small scale economic development, particularly where this supports the economic growth of the community. - ED2: The Mews is a key facility within the centre of the village and has capacity to support additional retail and business units to consolidate the current development.

-TI: The existing caravan and camping site provides continued support to the provision of tourism accommodation within Braemar and will be protected from adverse development.
+T1: The existing caravan and camping site provides continued support to the provision of tourism accommodation within Braemar and will be protected from adverse development.
 Where appropriate, enhancement opportunities will be supported.

-CI: A site north of St Andrew's Terrace will be reserved for use by the community to provide a Community Health Centre, associated facilities or other appropriate community use.
+C1: A site north of St Andrew's Terrace will be reserved for use by the community to provide a Community Health Centre, associated facilities or other appropriate community use.
 Part of the site is within the indicative I in 200 year flood risk area.
 Prospective developers will be required to prepare more detailed flood risk assessments to demonstrate that the site is not at risk of flooding.

-Investment Opportunities
+Investment opportunities